4GeeksAcademy/python-lists-loops-programming-exercises/exercises/03-flip_list/README.md

 3. Append the result loop into the `new_list` variable.

-4. With `print()` function output in the console the result that you have.
+4. With the `print()` function output in the console the result that you have.

 ## 💡 Hint: